gogorush/simple_auth/README.md

 ### Issues
 - role with actual meanful use case? (only some user could create-user,  some could delte roles)
-- delete role (this could lead to an break, user still have the role)
+- delete role (this could lead to an break, user still have the role) api description is not clear

 ### License
 This project is licensed under the MIT License.